acdh-oeaw/uriNormalizer/README.md

 By default the rules from the [arche-assets](https://github.com/acdh-oeaw/arche-assets) library are used by you can supply your own ones.

+Any PSR-16 compatible cache can be used to speed up normalization/retrieval of reccuring URIs.
+A combined in-memory and persistent sqlite-based cache implementation is provided as well.

 ## Context

 While looking at the named entity database services it's quite often difficult to tell which URL is a canonical URI for a given named entity.